Interval Routing Schemes for Circular-Arc Graphs

 \section{Implementation}

-Next we outline how the interval routing scheme, that is implied by the proof of Theorem \ref{mainTheo}, can be implemented for a given circular-arc graph with $n$ vertices and $m$ edges.
-We discuss how the vertex order $\ri{L}$ and the critical vertices $\lvv,\mvv,\rvv,\svv$ can be determined in $\ema{O}(n^2)$ time, for every vertex $v\in V$.
-It is assumed that not only a circular-arc graph $G=(V,E)$, with $|V|=n$ and $|E|=m$, is given, but also a clique-cycle $(\mc{X},\ri{C})$ for $G$.
-Furthermore, every vertex $v$ has a pointer $\lc{v}$ to its left clique and a pointer $\rc{v}$ to its right clique in $\mc{X}$.
-Since the proof required a similar \q{input}, these assumptions are justified.
-Note that $\mc{X}$ does not actually need to contain sets of vertices; plain elements that represent the cliques suffice to apply the presented algorithm.
+This section outlines how the interval routing scheme implied by the proof of Theorem \ref{mainTheo} can be implemented.
+Let $G=(V,E)$ be a circular-arc graph with $|V|=n$ and $|E|=m$ and $(\mc{X},\ri{C})$ be a clique-cycle for $G$ with $|\mc{X}|=c$ maximal cliques ($\mc{X}$ does not need to contain sets of vertices; plain elements representing the cliques are sufficient).
+We discuss how the vertex order $\ri{L}$ and the critical vertices $\lvv,\mvv,\rvv,\svv$ for every vertex $v\in V$ can be determined in $\ema{O}(c+n^2)$ time.
+We assume that every vertex $v\in V$ has a pointer $\lc{v}$ to its left clique and a pointer $\rc{v}$ to its right clique in $\mc{X}$.